fbpx

 a) Start with a rough draft around the ceremony.

-Write down the time you are planning for your ceremony which is usually 30 minutes , write down 30 minutes before the Ceremony to freshen up and hide from guests!
+Write down the time you are planning for your ceremony which is usually 20 or 30 minutes , and write down 45 to 60 minutes before the Ceremony to freshen up and hide from guests!

 This is also very common for some venues like churches, so please make sure to talk with your venue about these guidelines.